 But I can exist there with you for a while, no harm allowed, not here.

-Not where your soft hand threads in mine, your laughter shakes against me, and your hair and mine come as close as secrets.
+Here where your soft hand threads in mine, your laughter takes away my despair, and your hope and mine come as close as secrets.